Ruapekapeka - the Bats' Nest

 Ngāpuhi chief Hōne Heke, and his uncle chief Kawiti, led resistance to encroaching British control; other Ngāpuhi chiefs, led by Tāmati Wāka Nene, sided with the British.
 Ruapekapeka means bats’ nest and refers to the intricate series of underground shelters, linked by tunnels and encircled by double fortifications.
 The British crawled through rugged bush for three weeks, heavy artillery in tow, to reach the site and took a further two weeks of bombardment to breach the pā (11 January 1846) by which time the defenders had already withdrawn.
 After the Battle of Ruapekapeka, all sides agreed to cease hostilities.

 Ruapekapeka’s architect, Kawiti, was also called Te Ruki Kawiti as Europeans called him ‘the Duke’ -Te Ruki.
 His design and engineering of pā at Ōhaeawai (where the British had been defeated), and at Ruapekapeka were admired and recorded by the British to share with military peers.
 In 2008, the pā was formally recognised as a national site of engineering significance by the Institute of Professional Engineers of New Zealand.

 Like Waitangi Treaty Grounds, Ruapekapeka is one of 24 Tohu Whenua in New Zealand, significant places which have shaped our history.
-Both Te Kōngahu Museum and Te Rau Aroha museum tell the story of Ruapekapeka – a common focus for visiting school groups, especially local students, who sometimes also visit Ruapekapeka where it’s easy to imagine the battle that took place as you explore the trenches and bunkers still visible.
+Both Te Kōngahu Museum and Te Rau Aroha museum tell the story of Ruapekapeka – a common focus for visiting school groups.
+The big question is always ‘Who really won the Battle of Ruapekapeka?”.
+Groups sometimes visit Ruapekapeka, where it’s easy to imagine the battle that took place as you explore the trenches and bunkers still visible.

 8/1/2021 Imogen Rider